-- Value added rule: compare the price of the materials not originating in your country with the ex-work price of your final product. - Change of tariff classification: compare the product code (four-digit tariff classification) of the materials not originating in your country with the product code of your goods. - Specific operations: you should carry out the quoted processing.
+- Value added rule: compare the customs value of the materials not originating in your country with the price of your final product when it leaves the factory. - Change of tariff classification: compare the product code (four-digit tariff classification) of the materials not originating in your country with the product code of your goods. - Specific operations: you should carry out the quoted processing.